 Our Faculty

 Kristen Case is the author of five books, most recently Daphne (Tupelo Press) and Henry David Thoreau’s Kalendar (Milkweed Editions), both forthcoming in 2025.
 She is co-editor of The Oxford Handbook of Henry David Thoreau (in development, Oxford UP), William James and Literary Studies (forthcoming, Cambridge UP), Thoreau in an Age of Crisis: Uses and Abuses of An American Icon (Fink, 2021), 21|19: Contemporary Poets in the 19th Century Archive (Milkweed Editions, 2019), and Thoreau at 200: Essays and Reassessments (Cambridge UP, 2016).
-She is the winner of the Gatewood Proze for poetry, a two-time recipient of the Maine Literary Award in Poetry (2016 and 2020), a MacDowell Fellowship, and the UMF Trustee Professorship.
+She is the recipient of the Gatewood Prize for poetry, the Maine Literary Award in Poetry (2016 and 2020), a MacDowell Fellowship, and the UMF Trustee Professorship.
 Kristen has been an educator for over 20 years, with experience in elementary school, middle school, and college settlings.
-Currently, she is Scholarship Research and Grants Manager at The Mitchell Institute, Maine’s premier scholarship organization, and Executive Director and Lead Faculty at The Monson Seminar.
+She is Executive Director and Lead Faculty at The Monson Seminar.

 Aaron Wyanski is a composer, pianist, and educator who might be the one person on the planet that has had work premiered at Carnegie Hall and destroyed an instrument onstage at legendary punk venue CBGB and backed a Sinatra impersonator at a Florida aquarium.
 Wyanski combines all of this wide-ranging and stylistically diverse experience into a deeply personal creative practice exploring memory, perspective, and vulnerability.
 His music has been featured at New Music Miami, the Hartford New Music Festival, and Five Points Center for the Visual Arts, and he has been awarded residencies at the Virginia Center for the Creative Arts and the Vermont College of Fine Arts.
 Performers who have commissioned and/or premiered Wyanski’s works include: Duo Refracta, the Amaranth Quartet, Juventas New Music Ensemble, Robert Frankenberry, Krista Kopper, Roger Zahab, Yoon Sun Choi, and Jacob Sacks.
 Wyanski is Academic Director of the Monson Arts Seminar.